KiAi-dev/selectiveci-action/README.md

 - If all impacted areas have policy `skip`, the decision is `skip`.
 - Otherwise, the decision is `selective`.

+If multiple areas are impacted in a single PR, policies are resolved safely:

+- `full` overrides all other policies
+- `skip` applies only when *all* impacted areas are `skip`
+- otherwise, the decision is `selective`

 Notes:
 - `targets` are the impacted **area names**
 - `targets` are only meaningful when `mode=selective`